bganglia/is_this_journal_predatory/README.md

 # is_this_journal_predatory
-Check whether a journal is predatory from within Python.
+Check whether a journal is predatory within Python.